Airship Push Response Terminology

 See Detecting Uninstalled Devices for information about the nuances related to the Uninstalled metric.

 When you send a push notification to a device that has uninstalled your app, Airship receives feedback from the platform push service (APNs or FCM) that the device is inactive.
-When we generate the daily Devices report, we remove the device from the Unique Devices total and opt-in/out status breakdown, and add it to the Uninstalled count.
+When Airship generate the daily Devices report, they remove the device from the Unique Devices total and opt-in/out status breakdown, and add it to the Uninstalled count.

 Uninstalls are detected by either: